Janek79ax/Sniffer-RTL8720DN-BW16/README.md

 Copy them into your home_directory/Documents/Arduino/libraries

 ## Warning
-After you copy the libraries, do NOT let ArduinoIDE to upgrade them until you have the working code on your board.
+After you copy the libraries, do NOT let ArduinoIDE upgrade it until you have the working code on your board.
+Just click 'upgrade later' option.

 # How to wire
 | TFT Screen        | RTL8720DN (BW16) |